Private Delegated Quantum Computing for User-Level and Industry-Level Settings: Protocols for industry-scale clients Protocols for industry-scale clients

-The third and last step will be to make the necessary measurements of the circuit, for which the client will ask for the groups of qubits he needs and will measure them himself.
-He can also ask the external server for help, since the qubits are encrypted, so it cannot obtain information about their measurements.
-The client and the server can start measuring the qubits that are no longer going to be operated after the last associated operation, so that we mix measurement steps with operation steps, thus saving extra requests.
+The final step is to perform the necessary measurements of the circuit, for which the client asks for the groups of qubits needed and measures them locally.
+The client can also ask the server for help with Pauli-basis measurements.
+In the computational basis, the hidden $X$ key flips the reported bit and the hidden $Z$ key does not affect it, so the client can correct the outcome classically as long as the corresponding keys remain secret.
+For arbitrary measurement bases, this is not automatic: the effective basis depends on the hidden Pauli, so the client must either adapt the requested basis or use an explicit measurement subprotocol.
+The client and the server can start measuring the qubits with no remaining operations after their last associated gate, so that measurement steps are mixed with operation steps, saving extra requests.

 Therefore, the proposal is the following protocol.